 Mak – Brodac Gallery

 Brodac Gallery is a small art gallery near Basarcija, run by Mak Hubjer.
-It used to be a women’s prison hence the bars in its logo.
+It used to be a political prison hence the bars in its logo.
 Mak is a very committed gallery owner who frequently changes exposition.
 Every month you can pass by and see the work of local and international artists.
 And have a coffee and a nice talk!

 Belma – Mess Festival